Padrino comes shipped with a slick and beautiful Admin Interface, with the following features:

 $ padrino g project admin-test-sample -d datamapper $ cd admin-test-sample && bundle

 Follow the instructions in your terminal and provide a valid email and password for your newly created admin account:

 Your admin section is now "setup": you can start padrino

 point your web browser to http://localhost:3000/admin and log in with your

 admin account credentials.

-If you need to create some sort of “scaffold” (basic CRUD actions) create a model, migrate your database, generate your scaffolding folder structure and views and add those to your admin section by running this series of commands:
+If you need to create a "scaffold", (basic CRUD actions) create a model, migrate your database, generate your scaffolding folder structure and views and add those to your admin section by running the following commands:

-$ padrino g model post title:string body:text $ padrino rake dm:migrate # or ar:migrate $ padrino g admin_page post $ padrino start
+$ padrino g model post title:string body:text $ padrino rake db:migrate $ padrino g admin_page post $ padrino s

 That's it!
 Browse to http://localhost:3000/admin and access your model by clicking on the newly created tab on your admin navbar: there you can create, edit, destroy and display your objects.

 You can find the sample app on github.